thesofakillers/thesofakillers.github.io/content/about.md

 I think that should probably be enough for an About Me page.
 More info will probably seep in through blog posts so I will leave it there.
 Thank you and enjoy!

 # About this site

 I made this site using a static site generator, namely [Hugo](https://gohugo.io/), based on [Golang](https://golang.org/) by Google.
 I chose to use a static site generator because it in my view provides the right level of compromise between building from scratch (I'm not the best at making things look _ａｅｓｔｈｅｔｉｃ_ through CSS/HTML) and CMS (seemed like overkill and I've had bad experiences using WordPress).
 I chose Hugo mostly through word of mouth and was particularly drawn by its speed, simplicity and markdown integrations.
 I also thought it would expose me to Golang forcing me to learn some of it but so far it has been basically absent.
-The theme is [Cocoa](https://themes.gohugo.io/cocoa/) by Nishanth Shanmugham.
+The theme is [Coder](https://themes.gohugo.io/hugo-coder/) by Luiz F. A. de Prá